abeuscher/hie-of-one-static/src/content/developers.md

 ## Introduction

 HIE of One is an open-source initiative aimed at creating a patient-controlled alternative to standard electronic health records.
 Our project emphasizes decentralization, sovereignty, and the integration of AI in healthcare data management.
-We welcome developers who share our vision of empowering patients and healthcare providers through technology.
+We welcome developers who share our vision of empowering patients and Clinicians through technology.

 Our ecosystem consists of several key components: